derzunov/redux-react-i18n/README.md

 ## Using with React Native

-Just use the LocRN component instead of Loc
+Just use the "LocRN" component instead of Loc

 ```jsx